MaximeCarriere/Coronavirus/README.md

 ![Quarantine_cases_2](https://user-images.githubusercontent.com/55028120/76902377-28633a80-689c-11ea-93ee-67bb43fbb5fe.png)

 For a short period, the number of cases seems to increase at a high pace, even in quarantine.
 However, when the period is extended over a month the effect of the quarantine is now extremely important.
 Indeed, without any quarantine almost all of the French population would have been infected at the end of April.
-Whereas with the quarantine the number of infection remains relatively low.
+Obviously, this would only be the case if absolutly no restriction was take.
+The fear of the virus itself would be enough to slow down this high progression.
+When a strict quarantine is set the number of infection remains relatively low.
+This shows the effect of quarantine and the necessity to respect it.

 ## References